chris-zen/toy-payments-engine/README.md

 ## Limitations and future plans

 I focused on having an end to end that could show the full solution working, and was easily adapted to the scenario of processing payments as micro-batches through HTTP or some other network protocol (mostly IO bound).
-My plan was to add multi-threading capabilities after that, but then I realized that it would be completely out of time, so I ended having an async solution that might not show the best performance in the automated tests, where only one file is processed per run, and the in-memory implementation of payments is mostly CPU bound.
+My plan was to add multi-threading capabilities after that, but then I realized that it would be completely out of time, so I ended having an async solution that might not show the best performance in the automated tests, where only one file is processed per run, and the in-memory payments uses mostly CPU.

-The idea to introduce multi-threading was to keep the async code as it is, but build an advanced implementation of the trait `PaymentsEngine` that would launch multiple threads, with one independent `InMemoryPaymentsEngine` instance per thread.
+The idea to introduce multi-threading was to keep the async code as it is, but build an advanced implementation of the trait `PaymentsEngine` that would spawn multiple threads, with one independent `InMemoryPaymentsEngine` instance per thread.
 The transactions would be partitioned using a uniform hash over the `client_id` and sent to the corresponding thread for processing using a channel.
 That way, all the transactions for a certain client would always go to the same thread, while keeping the load distributed across all the worker threads.
 At the end all the individual reports would be gathered and merged.

 ![](architecture-parallel.png)